 Suzy (18) is the gum-chewing, happy-go-lucky, go-along girl.
 Blonde Suzy is always a little giddy and a little silly, and finds great pleasure in everything she does.
 Slightly ditzy, Act I finds Suzy flunking out of her elective Library class for electing not to go, but finally receives her GED in Act II.
 Her best friend is Missy.
 (Mezzo Alto with a sweet, soulful sound and big belts.)

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.

 Billing responsibilities, pertinent copyright information, and playwrights' biographies are available in the show rider that comes with your license agreement.
 To download the show rider for The Marvelous Wonderettes: Caps and Gowns ‘58, click here.

-The production materials for The Marvelous Wonderettes: Caps and Gowns ’58 include:
+The Authorized Materials/Rehearsal Package for The Marvelous Wonderettes: Caps and Gowns ’58 includes:

 Official Show Poster and Layered Artwork are available for this title.
 We’ve collaborated with our partners at Subplot Studio to bring you powerful and easy-to-use online poster design and downloadable artwork for this Stage Rights title.
 Customize by adding your theater name and logo, show dates, credits, and box office info, and use elements in the layered artwork to create your own print and online marketing pieces.
 You can even order printed posters!
 Learn more at www.subplotstudio.com/store/posters/collection/stage-rights/